Position: Physical oceanographer, NIWA and Argo project.

 Phil is now a physical oceanographer at NIWA – he studies the physical properties and processes of the ocean.
 Phil has made the most of his contacts around the world to remain heavily involved with the Argo project – mostly interpreting data, but also occasionally preparing and deploying floats.
 The real-time data from the Argo floats, freely available on the internet, means that Phil can follow a wide range of research interests.
 As well as studying global currents and climate, Phil has done smaller-scale research.
 This has included looking at the effect of currents and temperature on orange roughy stocks near New Zealand and how a shark that travelled from near South Africa across to Australia might have used ocean currents.

 Did he get the sailing he wanted in San Diego?
 He certainly did, crewing on some amazing yachts.
-He does still get the occasional taste of the sea with research voyages on vessels such as the Kaharoa
+He does still get the occasional taste of the sea with research voyages on vessels such as the Kaharoa and Tangaroa.

 Mostly, he’s happy for others to do the long voyages – crossing the ocean to Africa or South America in a 28m long ship can be rough.
 Between periods of float deployment and research, there’s not much to do – Phil mainly reads books, but others watch movies or listen to music.
 You need to get on really well with the rest of the 5-person crew too.